KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

    type is specified, only widgets matching that type will be returned.

-In addition to all of the above properties and functions, Panel objects also provide the folowing read/write properties:
+In addition to all of the above properties and functions, Panel objects also provide the following read/write properties:

 -  `number length`: the number of pixels along the screen edge used
 -  `number minimumLength`: (scriptingVersion >= 7) the minimum